Veltman murder trial: Here’s what you need to know before day 32

 WARNING: The video and the details in this article may be disturbing to some viewers

+The ongoing trial of Nathaniel Veltman did not hear evidence Friday because of an illness in the jury.

+"I really don't have any choice but to adjourn for the day, I'm sorry," Justice Pomerance told the remaining 13 jurors Friday morning, telling them she hopes the juror will be back Monday and if not "we may well proceed that day in any event."

-A forensic psychiatrist testifying in defence of Nathaniel Veltman — accused of running down a London, Ont.
-Muslim family with his truck more than two years ago — took the stand Thursday and spoke to the accused’s mental illnesses.
+A forensic psychiatrist testifying in defence Veltman took the stand Thursday and spoke to the accused’s mental illnesses.

 Here’s what you missed.